-Status: Construction Phase Underway - 57% Complete
+Status: Construction Phase Underway - 76% Complete

-Summary: This project will include a 611-space, 5-level shared use parking structure that will be located on Lemon Street between Chapman Avenue and Maple Street in Orange.
+Summary: This project will include a 611-space, 5-level, shared use parking structure that will be located on Lemon Street between Chapman Avenue and Maple Street in Orange.
 Per a cooperative agreement between OCTA and the City of Orange, the City of Orange is the lead on the design phase, and OCTA is the lead on the construction phase of the project.
 Construction began on July 17, 2017.
-All surface decks on the parking structure were completed in June 2018.
-Interior electrical and mechanical systems are being installed as well as elevator towers.
+All surface decks on the parking structure are completed as well as the structural elevator towers and stairs.
+Precast brick panels are being installed and are anticipated to be completed by the end of October.
 The project is expected to be completed in February 2019.

-Segment: Placentia Metrolink Station Improvements and Parking Structure
+Segment: Placentia Metrolink Station Improvements and Parking Structure agreement

-Status: Design Complete - Ready for Advertisement subject to BNSF construction and maintenance agreement
+Status: Design Complete - Ready for Advertisement subject to BNSF construction and maintenance

 Summary: Plans for the proposed Placentia Metrolink Station Project were near completion when the City of Placentia requested to modify them to include a parking structure to be built where surface parking had been designed.
-On June 27, 2016, the Board approved a new Cooperative Agreement with the City of Placentia that revised the project's scope and budget.
-There will now be a parking structure as part of the project and the City of Placentia will contribute towards the cost.
+On June 27, 2016, the Board approved a new Cooperative Agreement with the City of Placentia that revised the project's scope and budget, and with the changes the City of Placentia will contribute towards the cost.
 The station will include platforms, parking, a new bus stop, and passenger amenities.
 OCTA is the lead for design and construction of the project.
 The project will also include a third track which should assist with the on-time performance of train operations and provide operational flexibility for both freight and passenger trains.
 BNSF will be the lead on the rail construction.
 Design plans for the station are complete and will be ready to advertise for bidding once a track sharing agreement with BNSF is in place.
-Negotiations are underway for this agreement and deal points are anticipated to be in place by the end of the summer 2018.
+Negotiations are underway for this agreement and deal points are anticipated to be in place in October 2018.